Stroke and Ageing Research Group

 Prof Dominique Cadilhac leads the Translational Public Health division conducting several projects aimed at improving quality of stroke care in hospitals, telemedicine provision in regional hospitals, as well as the use of behavioural techniques to improve stroke outcome in patients.

-Dr Monique Kilkenny is a highly experienced epidemiologist who collaborates with other national researchers in the field of stroke using linked data, performance monitoring, quality improvement research and health promotion evaluations.
+A/Prof Monique Kilkenny is a highly experienced epidemiologist who collaborates with other national researchers in the field of stroke using linked data, performance monitoring, quality improvement research and health promotion evaluations.